extframework/extframework-gradle-plugin/README.md

 deobfuscation mappings. coreApi() is always needed here as a dependency.
 It takes a version string which must map the name of the partition directory (under 'src').
 Either way, a 'supportVersions' enumeration is needed which must map to specific MC versions.
 Currently there is no range specification, each version must be explicitly listed
-* **tweaker** - This is not commonly used but can be used to change how the extframework run.
+* **tweaker** - This is not commonly used but can be used to change how Kaolin runs.
 One could add mew dependency systems, new types of partitions, new types of MC mappings or new types of mixins.

 The other sections are either self-explanatory or TBD.